Minimum Energy Efficiency Standards (MEES) in privately rented homes

 - Since 1 April 2016 – tenants can request energy efficiency measures and landlords may not unreasonably refuse consent.

-- From 1 April 2018 – all tenancies starting new or renewing after this date MUST have at least an E-rating on the property's EPC by law.
+- From 1 April 2018 – all tenancies starting new or renewing after this date MUST have at least an E-rating on the property's EPC by law at no upfront cost to landlord

 - From 1 April 2020 – all other privately rented homes (i.e. those on continued leases) MUST have at least an E-rating on the EPC to be lawfully let out.